- Home

 The temple, however, follows a different nirghanta (schedule).
 This year the puja will be on November 22.

-The story behind the rescheduling goes back to about 400 years ago.
+The story behind the rescheduling goes back to a deity who resided in a 400-year-old makeshift structure.
 A zamindar named Ballav Chowdhury, after whom the village was named Bolla, was arrested by the British for failing to pay his taxes.

 A devotee of Kali, Chowdhury prayed to the deity for his release.
 His prayer was answered and Chowdhury was soon released.

-As thanksgiving, the zamindar built a temple in honour of the deity and started the practice of animal sacrifice on a grand scale.
+As thanksgiving, after his release the zamindar built a proper temple at the spot in 1787.
+Some say it is in 1790s that the zamindar built a temple in honour of the deity and started the practice of animal sacrifice on a grand scale.
 Since he was released on Friday after Rash Purnima (full moon), the Kali puja is observed in the temple on that day.

 The ritual and the schedule followed here were conceived in the imagination of the zamindar.
 That became the practice.